Edit this wiki page Follow

 Certain other weapons such as rocket launchers and shotguns can one-hit kill in the correct circumstances.
 Weapons with the ability to kill in one hit are usually restricted as "power weapons"- there is usually only one or two on any given map in an arena style shooter, while they will be (usually) restricted in some way in class and loadout-based shooters.

-There's also certain game modes in some shooters which are based around one-hit kills, such as the Instagib modes and weapons, Like Quake II's Railgun and Unreal Tournament's Instagib Rifle.
-Adding an adrenaline filled and frantic addition to the already fast paced game.
+There are also certain game modes in some shooters that are based around one-hit kills (known as Instagib in some contexts).
+Quake II's Railgun and Unreal Tournament's Instagib Rifle are examples.

 RPGs